for easy summarising and joins

 Between the two of them these tables must include:

 • Distance to the bird at first sighting in metres.
-If transect sampling, this is usually the perpendicular (right-angle) distance from the transect line.
+If line-transect sampling, this is usually the perpendicular (right-angle) distance from the transect line.

-• Count of individuals in each survey (size)
+• Count of individuals in each observation (size).

-We fit a distance model and extract the effective detection radius (EDR).
+We fit a detection function to the distance observations and extract the effective detection radius (EDR).
 The effective detection radius is the radius of a circle, such that if 100% of flights were observed within this circle, the expected number of flights detected is the same as for the actual survey (which has decaying detectability with distance).

 ds_model <- ds(